Interventional Radiology

 How to Apply

-Under ACGME and SIR guidance, and in trying to keep as fair and safe as possible for all prospective applicants, residency interviews at Rochester General Hospital will be offered virtually.
+Under ACGME and SIR guidance, and in trying to keep as fair and safe as possible for all prospective applicants, residency interviews at Rochester General Hospital will be offered virtually this year.

 We welcome candidates of all backgrounds with diversity in both their academic and personal experiences.
-For this application year, we will have one (IR1/PGY-2) interventional radiology resident position in the Medical Student Match.
-Applications are accepted from September 1st through October 15th.
-Applicants are selected to interview by the Selection Committee as soon as we are allowed to start reviewing applications on September 29th, with invites sent out over the subsequent weeks.
+For this application year, we will have two (IR1/PGY-2) interventional radiology resident positions in the NRMP Match through ERAS.
+Applications are accepted from September 6th through October 15th.
+Applicants are selected to interview by the Selection Committee as soon as we are allowed to start reviewing applications on September 27th, with invites sent out over the subsequent weeks.
 Interviews are offered on a rolling basis.
-We strongly encourage you to apply as early as possible as interview slots get filled early.
+We strongly encourage you to apply as early as possible as interview slots get filled early for this competitive field.

 All applications must be submitted through ERAS.
 We require a minimum of:

-If you are also interested in applying to the Diagnostic Radiology program, please understand that you must fill out a separate application to each program to be considered for both, even though only one interview will be required for us to rank you on both lists
+If you are also interested in applying to the Diagnostic Radiology program, please understand that you must fill out a separate application to each program to be considered for both, even though only one interview will be required for us to rank you on both lists.
+Ranking in each program is done independently.
+All advanced resident appointments are made through the National Resident Matching Program (NRMP).
+The table to the right lists the number of positions and NRMP number for our program.

 Deadline for Application: October 15